Irrational-Encoding-Wizardry/guide.encode.moe/encoding/resampling.md

 Spline is another high-quality resizer.

 Spline, like Lanczos,
-can be finetuned by configuring its number of lobes.
+can be fine-tuned by configuring its number of lobes.
 Unlike Lanczos,
 however,
-Splines with different tap counts are usually split into seperate functions, with $$(\mathrm{tap~count} \times 2)^2$$ appended to their name, e.g. Spline36 for 3 taps, Spline64 for 4, etc.
+Splines with different tap counts are usually split into separate functions, with $$(\mathrm{tap~count} \times 2)^2$$ appended to their name, e.g. Spline36 for 3 taps, Spline64 for 4, etc.
-(This number repesents the total amount of input pixels involved in the calculation of any given output pixel.)
+(This number represents the total amount of input pixels involved in the calculation of any given output pixel.)

 Spline36 is a very popular choice for downscaling, since it is fairly artifact-free yet decently sharp.
 For upscaling,
-it looks similiar to Lanczos3, though arguably slightly less artifacted.
+it looks similar to Lanczos3,
+though arguably slightly less artifacted.

 VS example: